Traveler’s diarrhea dietDiet - traveler's diarrhea; Diarrhea - traveler's - diet; Gastroenteritis - traveler's

 - Fruit juice or broth with water added to it may also help.
 These drinks can give your child important minerals that are being lost in the diarrhea.

-- 1/2 teaspoon trisodium citrate (can be replaced with baking soda)
+- 1/2 teaspoon (2.5 grams) trisodium citrate (can be replaced with baking soda)

 - 1 liter of clean water

-If you or your child has symptoms of severe dehydration, or if you have a fever or bloody stools, get medical attention right away.
+Get medical help right away if you or your child has symptoms of severe dehydration, or if you have a fever or bloody stools.